 A high level of profile variation can increase vehicle operating cost by 4%-6%.
 Increasing population requires greater vehicular needs and therefore it is necessary to talk about maintenance of pavements and the economic losses due to road roughness.

-According to US federation, each state needs to have his own PMS system.
+According to U.S. federation, each state needs to have his own PMS system.
 PMS help to allocate available resources for maintenance optimally.
 IRI is consider as very critical parameter for calculation of PMS.

 One study reported pavement profile data collection and analysis involve agency costs in the range of $2.23 to $10.00 per mile with an average cost of $6.12 per mile (Islam 2014).
-In US, the cost of measuring IRI varies in the range of $1.40– $6.20 per kilometre (McGhee 2004) and in some areas like Wyoming, the cost of collecting roughness and video logs of pavement sections is around $31 per kilometre.
+In U.S., the cost of measuring IRI varies in the range of $1.40– $6.20 per kilometre (McGhee 2004) and in some areas like Wyoming, the cost of collecting roughness and video logs of pavement sections is around $31 per kilometre.
 However, many are relying on the IRI for the maintenance and reconstruction of the pavements.

 On the other hand, methods which are used for determining IRI are either time consuming or expensive.
 Therefore, it is necessary to study about different methods which consume less time and cost.
 Inertial Profiler is one type of high speed profilometer based roughness measuring instruments which is used to calculate IRI at higher speeds.
 Inertial Profiler finds road profile using laser and vertical acceleration and converts it to IRI.
 A main drawback of the inertial profiler is that its operating and maintenance costs are very high.